 Here you can tell the reader, in real concrete terms, how you are like no one else.
 Take some time to brainstorm examples for each prompt.
-With only 300 words to answer three questions, every sentence you submit needs to be strong and purposeful.
+With only 200 words to answer the two questions, every sentence you submit needs to be strong and purposeful.
 There is no room for fluff!

 Most of the short answer prompts are looking for you to highlight your personality traits and actions you have taken in the past.
 Past behavior is one of the best predictors of future actions, so Ross is guiding applicants to share more about themselves in a direct and focused approach.
 It’s important not only to share your experiences, but how you have learned from them and grown into a stronger person or leader.

-One aspect to be aware of is that most applicants will approach this prompts by only answering the questions with positive examples.
-Although you definitely always want to paint yourself in the best light, sharing an example of how you failed or made a mistake and learned from it is also a way to show growth.
+One aspect to be aware of is that most applicants will approach these prompts by only answering the questions with positive examples.
+While you always want to paint yourself in the best light, sharing an example of how you failed or made a mistake and learned from it is also a way to show growth.

 Try to answer these questions with a variety of personal and professional examples.
 The personal examples help round out your application and allow the admissions committee to get to know you as a person, and to see how you would contribute to the broader community at Michigan.